Marked Woman: Reception

 Writing for Night and Day magazine in 1937, Graham Greene offered a positive review, noting that as a noir film "it's been done before, of course, [...] but it has never been done better than in some of these scenes."
-Greene praised Ciannelli, who was able to "convey not only corruption but the sadness of corruption," but Green expressed disappointment with Davis' acting, which he claimed "plugs the emotions with dreadful abandonment."
+Greene praised Ciannelli, who was able to "convey not only corruption but the sadness of corruption," but Greene expressed disappointment with Davis' acting, which he claimed "plugs the emotions with dreadful abandonment."

 The film is ranked on review aggregator website Rotten Tomatoes at 100% based on reviews by five critics and with an average ranking of 6.5/10.

 Awards and honors

 Bette Davis won the Venice Film Festival's Volpi Cup for Best Actress in 1937.
 Director Lloyd Bacon was nominated for the 1937 Mussolini Cup.